VasilijsParfens/music_store/README.md

 This guide will walk you through setting up a Laravel project, including installing Composer, configuring the environment file, migrating and seeding the database, generating an application key, managing storage, and running the development server.

+# Tools used for development

+- HTML
+- CSS (with Tailwind Css)
+- JavaScript
+- Laravel
+- VsCode
+- Laragon

 ## Prerequisites

 - PHP (>= 7.3)